Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `BeforeOrEqual:date`

 The field being validated must be a date before or equal to the given date.
 All dates will be passed into the `strtotime` PHP function.
 This rule like the [After](#after) rule allows you to use another fields value as the date, for example: BeforeOrEqual:start_date'.
 Be careful when validating dates, make sure you are using the correct date formats.

+#### Between
+---

+`Between:min,max`

+The field being validated must be a size between the given min and max values.
+As this is a size related rule, it works with numbers, arrays, files and strings.
+This rule works the same way as any other size rule.

 #### DateFormat
 ---